-On May 1, 2019, the operations of 24/7 Storehouse were integrated into Tenold.
+On May 1, 2019, the operations of 24/7 Storehouse were moved from DWS to a Stand-Alone Business managed by Tenold Transportation Ltd. ("Tenold").

 HaulisticTM

 In 2019, we completed the development of the initial release of Haulistic[TM], a mobile app and web portal that provides and empowers drivers with the ability to choose and accept loads.
 We deployed this initial release to Tenold as part of our pilot program.